wolfgang101/include-mastodon-feed/readme.txt

 Show only statuses that are tagged with given tag name (Default: false) No leading #, case insensitive, e.g.: tagged="tagname"

+* **excludeTags**
+Exclude statuses that are tagged with any of the given tag names (Default: false) Comma separated list of tags, no leading #, case insensitive, e.g.: excludeTags="tag1,tag2"

 * **linkTarget**
 Target for all links e.g. new tab would be "_blank" (Default: _self)